FauxFaux/deb2pg/BUILD.md

 *each* and take ages to cleanup between test runs.

 Instance doesn't automatically stop at the end of a defined-duration lease, oops.

+### i3.4xlarge (16v, 120gb, dual 2t nvme; tweaking)

+And again, this time without deadlocky `path_component` code, and with a better attempt at unlinking hash files.. seems.. not faster.

+Might be time to dump this mutli-phase process, it's essentially pointless, right?

+unlinking is actually pretty slow, 0.5-14ms typically.
+In a hot loop.
+Bastards.
+1ms * 1_000 files is a whole second wasted.